 We surveyed 945 people about their reading habits in December 2022 to gather book reading data.
 Because this is an Internet poll, no margin of error is assigned to the results.
 The results have not been weighted by age, gender, location or any other factor.

 This was not a random survey.
 Respondents tended to self-identify as “readers”.
 Most people who do not read books or have not read books in a while declined to participate.
 When citing this survey, it would be most accurate to refer to “world readers”.

 The survey was disseminated primarily through social media.
 The accounts used to reach people were primarily on Twitter and LinkedIn, as well as on Facebook and some smaller networks.
 The bias on these accounts, based on the composition of their followers, skews towards:

 - bloggers and online marketers

 The bias on these accounts, based on the composition of their followers, skews away from:

 - religion-focused themes

 In the global results, there is a massive bias towards English-speaking people, and therefore English-dominant countries.
 In particular, Canada is overrepresented for its size.
 We do not consider the UK sample size large enough for us to treat it as statistically definitive; it should be consumed for “entertainment value” only.

 A HUGE “Thank you!” to all who completed the 2022-2023 reading survey and shared their book reading habits with us.
+From the United States to India, from the UK to Australia, from Canada to South Africa.
 You people rock!

 Permission is granted to republish the graphics on this page and cite the book reading statistics.
 Attribution is required, and a link back would be appreciated (and useful for readers) but not required.